HannesRingblom/JETANK_gesture_control/README.md

 ## Purpose of Project

     Through the use of computer vision and machine learning, many interesting and important things can be made and problems can be solved.
 This Project uses the computer vision of a Jetson Nano combined with Machine learning from Mediapipe.
 Mediapipe provides the possibility for gesture controlling and with the Jetson Nano integrated in a JETANK the computer vision can be used in many ways.
 This Project was done to highlight a certain way that these embedded solutions can be utilized, namely for remotely control a robot from a distance.
 This could be especially helpful in places such as warehouses or in places where the conditions might make it indurable for a human.
 The concept can also be used as a sort of helper robot for people with impaired movement, giving a interactive way of retrieving objects of any kind.
-This project specifically uses quite simple commands and a limited robot to showcase the potential use and the easy to learn and adapt concept.
+This project specifically uses quite simple commands and a limited robot to showcase the potential use as well as the easy to learnand adapt concept.

 ## Hardware Requirements